adam-p/adam-p.github.com/blog/_posts/2021-11-27-constant-time-network.md

 1. Read the request from the client.
 2. Parse the request.
 Check for basic validity.
+  - If the check fails, go to step 6, indicating a 400 response.
 3. Look up the username in the DB.
 Retrieve the hashed[^1] password.
   - If the username is not found, go to step 6, indicating a 401 response.
 4. Hash the incoming password and compare against the stored one.